 There’s no shortage of negativity, stressful news, and downright depressing stuff we’re being bombarded with day in and day out lately.
-This whole health scare, deadly virus thing can be a little overwhelming.
+It seems like there’s something new everyday, and it’s hard to navigate.

 I wanted to write this blog because I know I have been feeling incredibly anxious lately, but I’ve also noticed some ways that are helping me get through it a little easier.